Azure/azure-sdk-tools/tools/test-proxy/documentation/trusting-cert-per-language.md

 On a ubuntu-flavored distro of linux, feel free to re-use the import mechanism in the local file `tools/test-proxy/docker/dev_certificate/import-dev-cert.sh`.
 Prior to using locally, ensure $CERT_FOLDER environment variable is set to the local directory `dev_certificate` to access necessary files!

+Also note that taken to trust this cert will _also apply to installing the dotnet tool directly_.
+The test-proxy tool will consume the certificate just the same as the docker container does.

 ## Go

 [Reference This Document](https://forfuncsake.github.io/post/2017/08/trust-extra-ca-cert-in-go-app/) for a walkthrough on how to add the certificate to the `trusted pool`.